 I thought there's value in that.

-It was a it was a great great objective.
+It was a great, it was a great objective.

 You never know until you start.

-Maybe the defund people, I don't know, that there's maybe there's uh a point where it's considered successful even if they don't reach that specific goal.
+And sometimes when you have an objective and you lay it out, maybe the defund people, I don't know, maybe there's a point where it's considered successful, even if they don't reach that specific goal.

 And I think we're here.

-I I I think Obama's at 37%.
+I think Obama's at 37%.

-The Democrats, I don't care what they think inside the beltway.
+The Democrats, I don't care what they think inside the Beltway.

 The Democrats are discombobulated.